Nau mai, haere mai - Welcome to New Zealand’s home for creatives.

 Philip Clarke

 Philip has extensive experience in the arts sector.
 He was the inaugural director of Objectspace and is currently chair of the Blumhardt Foundation and actively involved with a number of arts and cultural organisations.
+Philip was made an Officer of the New Zealand Order of Merit (ONZM) in 2023 for services to arts governance.

 Ian Bonnar

 Ian has a background in technology, communications and stakeholder engagement.
 Originally a technology journalist in London he has been a senior executive in two leading corporations.
-Since leaving the corporate world he has become an in demand consultant for a wide range of organisations, including large corporations, start-up software companies and not for profit.
+Since leaving the corporate world he has become an in-demand consultant for a wide range of organisations, including large corporations, start-up software companies and not-for-profit.

 Amy Malcolm